Leadership Within The Program

 Mackenzie Steck, M.D.

-Hometown: Bloomsburg, PA
+Hometown: Bloomsburg, Pennsylvania

 Undergraduate school: Butler University

-Medical School: Indiana University School of Medicine
+Medical School: Indiana University

 When choosing a residency program, my main priority was to find a place where I would feel accepted and supported as I grew as an internist in training.
 I still vividly remember meeting the residents, faculty, and staff on my interview day at SLU and feeling a genuine sense of community.
 Our residents love spending time with each other inside and outside of the hospital, which is not the case at every program.
 Residency will always be challenging no matter the location, but having a group of co-residents and faculty that provide support and genuinely care about its residents’ well-being is what makes SLU such a special place.
 Through the guidance of this supportive environment, we have the opportunity to take care of extremely complex patients from diverse backgrounds, which prepares residents to practice Internal Medicine in any environment after graduation.
 I am excited to follow in the footsteps of the chief residents before me and continue to nurture this collaborative environment for future residents to come!

-Kelvin Pollard, M.D., MHS
+Kelvin Pollard, M.D., M.H.S.

 Undergraduate School: Austin Peay State University